-If you're a Windows user looking to add a layer of security to your PC, a VPN could be an effective choice.
+If you're a Windows user seeking to enhance the security of your PC, a VPN can be a valuable option.
 In addition to adding a layer of security, a VPN can shield your online activities, bypass censorship in your country, or let you access streaming services while you're on holiday in another country.
-With so many on the market, it can be hard to choose.
+With so many options available, it can be challenging to make a choice.
 We've researched and tested 20 of the most popular VPNs on the market, and verified that all of our picks below work well on Windows PCs and are the best VPNs for PC users.

 If you want to learn more about the limitations of VPNs and how they work, or if you even need one, check out our article on VPN privacy.
 Or, if you're more into the technical side of things and want to learn about kill switches, read our R&D article.
-For more recommendations, check out our other articles for the best VPNs and the best free VPNs.
+For more recommendations, check out our other articles for the best VPNs, the best free VPNs, or the best free VPNs for Windows PCs.
+If you're a macOS user, check out our recommendations for the best VPNs for Mac.

 Its Windows application is intuitive and widely configurable, supporting both Windows 10 and 11.
 If you're running an older version of Windows, you can use the WireGuard or OpenVPN app to connect to Mullvad's servers.
 Mullvad performs as expected, keeping your IP address and DNS queries encrypted within the VPN tunnel.
 It also consistently delivers impressive speeds and minimal latency, ensuring snappy downloads and stable video calls.
 It touts additional useful features like obfuscation, which can help bypass censorship that blocks VPN access, and DAITA (Defense Against AI-Guided Traffic Analysis), designed to obscure identifiable patterns within your encrypted traffic.